arXiv/arxiv-docs/source/help/policies/submission_agreement.md

 -  arXiv license (https://arxiv.org/licenses/nonexclusive-distrib/1.0/license.html); or
 -  Creative Commons Public Domain Dedication (CC0 1.0) (https://creativecommons.org/share-your-work/public-domain/cc0/).

-If you wish to use a different CC license, then select arXiv’s non-exclusive license to distribute in the arXiv submission process and indicate the desired Creative Commons license in the actual article.
+If you wish to use a different CC license, select arXiv’s non-exclusive license to distribute in the arXiv submission process and indicate the desired Creative Commons license in the actual article.

 The Creative Commons licenses are explained here: https://creativecommons.org/licenses/.

-You should take care to submit a work to arXiv _only if you are certain_ that you will not later wish to publish it in a journal or other outlet that prohibits prior distribution on an e-print server. _arXiv will not remove an announced article in order to comply with such a journal policy – the license granted upon submission is irrevocable._
+You should take care to submit a work to arXiv _only if you are certain_ that you will not later wish to publish it in a journal or other outlet that prohibits prior distribution on an e-print server. _arXiv will not remove an announced article in order to comply with such a journal policy — the license granted upon submission is irrevocable._

 ## Metadata license